Required for any commercial business wishing to sell alcohol

 - In the State of Illinois the Mayor serves as the local Liquor Commissioner and oversees all applications, licenses, and violations.

-- Liquor licenses in the City of Rock Island Applications may be obtained from the Executive Secretary in the Mayor’s office, Monday – Friday, 8 am – 5 pm.
+- Liquor licenses in the City of Rock Island Applications may be obtained from the City Clerk in the Mayor’s office, Monday – Friday, 8 am – 5 pm.